Customized Hair Growth Kit - 60% OFF get started

 Q: Can lifestyle factors contribute to hair aging in all ethnicities?

 A: Yes, lifestyle factors such as smoking, excessive alcohol consumption, and a poor diet can contribute to hair aging in all ethnicities.
-It is important to maintain a healthy lifestyle to promote overall health and healthy hair growth.
+Maintaining a healthy lifestyle is important to promote overall health and healthy hair growth.

 Q: Can regular exercise help prevent hair aging in all ethnicities?